wesselb/lab/README.md

 A generic interface for linear algebra backends: code it once, run it on any backend

-_Note:_ LAB requires TensorFlow 2.
+_Note:_ LAB requires Python 3.5+ and TensorFlow 2 if TensorFlow is used.

 * [Installation](#installation)
 * [Basic Usage](#basic-usage)